 There is no definitive answer for these pines’ bizarre shape, and the stories about them run the gamut from the practical to the bizarre.
-The most grounded among those seeking answers believe the trees may have simply been buried beneath a terrible snowstorm in their infancy.
+The most grounded explanation among those seeking answers is that the trees may have simply been buried beneath a terrible snowstorm in their infancy.
 Others still believe the gravitational pull in that area has morphed their trunks.

-The most intriguing explanation suggests that a local foresters manipulated the trees after planting them in 1925-1928.
+The most intriguing explanation suggests that local foresters manipulated the trees after planting them in 1925-1928.
 Apparently, the foresters hoped to make furniture from the bent shapes and intervened when the trees were only 10 years old.
 Refusing to let the trees grow upwards, the foresters severely stunted their growth.
-Likely abandoned after start of WWII in 1939, leaving a lasting ecological mark 80 years later.
+Likely abandoning their efforts after the start of WWII in 1939, the foresters left a lasting ecological mark 80 years later.

 Know Before You Go

-Easiest way to go to crocet forest is taking a taxi or bus line 1 from gryfno.
+The easiest way to get to the Crooked Forest is by taking a taxi or bus line 1 from Gryfino.